Responsible AI Pattern Catalogue: A Collection of Best Practices for AI Governance and Engineering: Methodology

-We first determined the search strings by deriving relevant keywords from the research question.
+We determined the search strings by deriving relevant keywords from the research question.
 Before conducting the systematic search, we did a pilot study by experimenting with the search terms to compare the results.
 We used ``AI'', ``Responsible'', ``Solution'' as the key terms and included synonyms and abbreviations as supplementary terms to increase the search results.
 We designed the search strings for each primary source to check the title.
 After completing the first draft of search strings, we examined the results of each search string against each database to check the effectiveness of the search strings.
 The finalised search terms are shown in Table~\ref{tab:key}.
-We use Australia's AI ethics principles~\cite{DISER_2020} to idenify the supplementary terms for ``Responsible'' as a close-enough representation of the many similar ones~\cite{jobin2019global,fjeld2020principled} around the world.
+We use Australia's AI ethics principles~\cite{DISER_2020} to identify the supplementary terms for ``Responsible'' as a close-enough representation of the many similar ones~\cite{jobin2019global,fjeld2020principled} around the world.
 The eight AI ethics principles include \textit{human, societal and environmental wellbeing}, \textit{human-centred values}, \textit{fairness}, \textit{privacy protection and security}, \textit{reliability and safety}, \textit{transparency and explainability}, \textit{contestability}, \textit{accountability}.
+We mapped each individual term in the eight principles to its corresponding noun term and adjective forms.
+Furthermore, in order to encompass the relevant terms related to responsible AI, we expanded the mapping to include ``responsible'' as well as its variations, such as ethics, ethical, responsibility, trust, trusted, trustworthiness, and trustworthy.
+By doing so, we ensure comprehensive coverage of the terms relevant to responsible AI.
 The search strings and the respective paper quantities of the initial search for each primary source are listed in our MLR protocol.
 We applied the search string to both scholar search engines for academic literature and Google Search Engines for grey literature.
 The scholar search engines include: ACM Digital Library, IEEE Xplore, Science Direct, Springer Link, and Google Scholar.
 The search period is until 31 July 2022.

 We screened the initial results against inclusion and exclusion criteria.
 The inclusion criteria include: (1) A paper/article that presents a governance or process or design solution for responsible AI.
 (2) A paper/article that presents a tool or toolkit for developing responsible AI systems.
 (3) A paper/article that is in the form of a published scientific paper or industry article.
 The exclusion criteria are: (1) A paper/article that only discusses high-level principles or frameworks.
 (2) A paper/article that only focuses on algorithm-level techniques.
 (3) A paper/article that is not written in English.
 (4) Conference version of a study that has an extended journal version.
 (5) PhD/Master’s dissertations, tutorials, editorials, books.